pvmm/gimpfu-msx-gr4.py/README.md

 50 COLOR=RESTORE
 60 IF INKEY$ = "" GOTO 60
 ```
 File (NONAME.SC5) contains the pattern and palette data.
-If height is 237 pixels or more, the palette data will overwrite the pattern data.
+If image height is 237 pixels or more, the palette data will overwrite the pattern data.
 It's recommended to use SR5 with a separate palette file in this case.

-## Loading binary (.SR5) files
+## Loading binary SR5 files

-You may load files created by this plug-in using this simple code in BASIC:
+Loading SR5 files is just a little different in BASIC:
 ```
 10 SCREEN 5
 15 REM use line below if transparency is disabled